zero-24/plg_content_imagelazyloading/README.md

 ### Option descriptions

-## Translations

-This plugin is translated into the following languages:
-- de-DE by @zero-24
-- en-GB by @zero-24

-You want to contribute a translation for an additional language?
-Feel free to create an Pull Request against the master branch.

 ## Update Server

 Please note that my update server only supports the latest version running the latest version of Joomla and atleast PHP 7.0.